-First, many public benefit programs simply aren't designed for students, illustrating a misalignment between these programs and our nation's college completion goals.
+First, public benefit programs are in many cases ill-suited to the needs and circumstances of students, and colleges have insufficient knowledge to connect their students to benefits.
+Many public benefit programs simply aren't designed for students, illustrating a misalignment between these programs and our nation's college completion goals.
 In addition, most schools know little about public benefit rules and how to make them work for their students.
-For example, on the benefits side, students attending postsecondary education and training full-time and not working are ineligible for subsidized child care programs in many states.
+For example, on the benefits side, students attending postsecondary education and training full time and not working are ineligible for subsidized child care programs in many states.
 And, college students are largely excluded from SNAP eligibility unless they meet one of the exemptions.
 In cases where a student may be eligible for SNAP, such as when working a Federal Work-Study job, a college may not be aware of this exemption and, thus, miss out on connecting the student with additional financial benefits.
-But CLASP also has found states and localities trying to overcome existing policy barriers or develop new policies supportive of postsecondary attainment.
-Moreover, we see colleges developing the capacity to build a network of more comprehensive supports for students through Benefits Access for College Completion, Achieving the Dream's Working Students Success Network, and individual college efforts' to connect students to benefits.
+CLASP also has found states and localities trying to overcome existing policy barriers or develop new policies supportive of postsecondary attainment.
+Moreover, we see colleges developing the capacity to build a network of more comprehensive supports for students through Benefits Access for College Completion, Achieving the Dream's Working Student Success Network, and individual college efforts' to connect students to benefits.

-Second, many of these social programs are financially stretched, particularly after years of federal funding caps on domestic discretionary programs due to sequestration.
+Second, many of these social programs are financially stretched, particularly after two years of federal funding caps on domestic discretionary programs due to sequestration.
 If we are going to weave together a comprehensive system of supports, several of these programs will need increased funding at the federal, state, and, in some cases, local levels, and others will simply need to protect against cuts.
 As noted earlier, child care subsidies only meet the needs of one in seven eligible families.
 Public housing in some municipalities has waiting lists of thousands of families.
 And the demand for work-study positions outpaces the supply of slots provided through federal funding.
 Additionally, transportation assistance is a sorely needed financial support for which there is no dedicated funding stream and the lack of which negatively impacts low-income students in both rural and urban areas.

 Third, there is public resistance to college students accessing public benefits: The recent political discourse has painted in a negative light the increases in the number of individuals receiving public benefits.
 In the 2012 presidential campaign, President Obama was criticized for the increasing number of individuals receiving SNAP, despite the fact that the increase was largely the result of a major recession.
 The program is designed to react in a countercyclical manner, so the increase was both logical and expected.
 This negative frame extends to students receiving benefits, who are portrayed as abusing the system.
-For example, one member of Congress equated Pell Grants with welfare, and Michigan's governor cut 30,000 college students from the SNAP rolls.^{xxxv} In the current environment, it is difficult to publicly advocate for increased access to public benefits for low-income college students make ends meet while in college.
+For example, one member of Congress equated Pell Grants with welfare, and Michigan Governor Rick Snyder cut 30,000 college students from the SNAP rolls.^{xxxviii} In the current environment, it is difficult to publicly advocate for increased access to public benefits for low-income college students make ends meet while in college.
 With college affordability garnering concern from an increasing portion of the country, the time is ripe to re-conceptualize how to structure college student financial supports to include assistance with food, health insurance, and child care.